Why Is My Cat Sleeping in the Litter Box?

 Top 6 reasons why cats sleep in the litter box

-Cats are notorious fastidious.
+Cats are notoriously fastidious.
 Your cat won’t sleep in the litter box for no reason.
 The following are reasons why your cat keeps sleeping in the litter box instead of the nest.

 Cats are more likely to be anxious than other creatures.
 If you have just brought it to your home or have a new cat live with you, your cat can be over-anxious.